core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Michael Koster, Matthias Kovatsch, Achim Kraus, David Navarro, Szymon Sasin, Goran Selander, Zach Shelby, Andrew Summers, Julien Vermillard, and Gengyu Wei for their feedback.

-Last-call reviews from Yoshifumi Nishida, Mark Nottingham, and Meral Shirazipour as well as several IESG reviewers provided extensive comments; from the IESG, we would like to specifically call out Ben Campbell, Mirja Kühlewind, Eric Rescorla, Adam Roach, and the responsible AD Alexey Melnikov.

 # Contributors {#contributors}
 {: numbered="no"}